gymrek-lab/gymreklab.github.io/doc/TSCC.rst

   # ... do something ...

 Google "SLURM" to look up more information about these flags.
-In terms of naming conventions: tscc uses the job scheduler called SLURM and `sbatch` is the name of the command to submit a job to `SLURM`.
+In terms of naming conventions: tscc uses the job scheduler called SLURM and `sbatch` is the name of the command to submit a job to `SLURM`

 The general workflow is to submit many jobs using the same SLURM file, each with slightly different environment variable inputs telling them to work on different input files.
 See below.